spUK2020/wdthecloudforge.github.io/monitoring.md

 Recommendations:
 - Deploy a central Log Analytics workspace for platform operations.
 This will be in your Management subscription as part of the platform.
-- Deploy a workload-specific Log Analytics workspace for application logging.
-This will be in your workload subscription.

 ### Azure Firewall
 TBD